PINEAPPLE PECAN PEANUT BUTTER SCOTTISH OATMEAL

 You can reheat individual portions in the microwave or in a heated skillet with a lid.
 Or, serve it cold.

 Top with dollops of full fat coconut milk, brown sugar, maple syrup, jam, whatever you like.

 I use Roland brand Classic Coconut Milk for the full fat.
 Don’t shake the can before refrigerating it, so the solids can rise to the top.
 When cold enough, open and just scrape out from the top only what you need.
 I lightly salt and pepper mine on the oatmeal.

 update: Yes.
 I finally got to the whipped topping part.
 I used Rich’s Whip Topping, that tastes more like marshmallow than dairy cream, but add a little vanilla and a little brown sugar and it tastes like marshmallows made from dairy cream.
 How ’bout that?

-Also added a light sprinkling on the cream of grated unsweetened chocolate.
+Top with whip topping and a light sprinkling of grated chocolate on the cream.
 Double dare ya’ to try it!!

 Yes, of course I’m going to parade it in front of you.
 A meaty oatmeal that tastes like dessert.
 How is that possible?
 Because the animal-free chef did it!!